Or of Nitria: Other stories

 Or once told this story of himself.
-The Vitae Patrum confirms that the person in the story was in fact Or himself.“I know a certain man in this desert who for three years past has not eaten anything which is of this earth, but an angel comes to him once in three days, and brings him heavenly food and places it in his mouth, and this suffices him instead of meat and drink.
+The Vitae Patrum confirms that the person in the story was in fact Or himself.I know a certain man in this desert who for three years past has not eaten anything which is of this earth, but an angel comes to him once in three days, and brings him heavenly food and places it in his mouth, and this suffices him instead of meat and drink.
 And I know that there came to this man in a lying vision devils who were in the forms of horses and chariots of fire and numerous horsemen, as if they had come from a king, and they said unto him, ‘You have become perfect in everything, O man, but now, bow down and worship me, and I will take you up like Elijah.’
 Then the monk said in his mind, ‘I worship the King and Redeemer every day, and if this creature were a king he would not ask me to worship him now.’
-And when he had said unto him that which was in his mind, ‘I have a King, and I worship Him always, and you are not a king,’ immediately the devil removed himself and was no more found.”
-Because of his many ascetic struggles which ailed his body, Or was constantly sickly.
-As St. Sisoes said, "Abba Or was ill for eighteen years."
+And when he had said unto him that which was in his mind, ‘I have a King, and I worship Him always, and you are not a king,’ immediately the devil removed himself and was no more found.Because of his many ascetic struggles which ailed his body, Or was constantly sickly.
+As Sisoes said, "Abba Or was ill for eighteen years."

 Once, Or's disciples reminded him that it was the feast of the Resurrection.
 He is said to have raised his hands to heaven and prayed for three days without ceasing.